Forest Lodge

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Forest Lodge's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+Forest Lodge's income level is among the top percentile nationally according to AreaSearch's aggregation of latest ATO data for financial year 2023.
 The suburb's median income among taxpayers is $77,124 and average income stands at $117,127, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $83,957 (median) and $127,504 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank highly in Forest Lodge, between the 88th and 97th percentiles nationally.
-The earnings profile shows the $4000+ bracket dominates with 31.7% of residents (1,690 people), contrasting with the region where the $1,500 - 2,999 bracket leads at 30.9%.
-Economic strength emerges through 43.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Forest Lodge would be approximately $83,957 (median) and $127,504 (average) as of September 2025.
+Census data reveals household, family, and personal incomes all rank highly in Forest Lodge, between the 88th and 97th percentiles nationally.
+The earnings profile shows that 31.7% of residents (1,690 people) fall into the $4000+ bracket, contrasting with the region where the $1,500 - 2,999 bracket leads at 30.9%.
+Economic strength is evident through 43.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 21.0% of income, though strong earnings still place disposable income at the 81st percentile and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income